wjayee/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Adding an animal: `add`
-Adds an animal to the address book.
+Adds an animal to the animal catalog.

 **Format:**
 <box>